 Xabier Arrazola is a Senior Lecturer of Logic at the University of the Basque Country.
 His work includes all topics having to do with formal logic, specially semantics of modal and epistemic logics, and with the history and philosophy of logic in general.
 He has authored a number of papers, and is responsible of the LogKCA Workshop.
 He is also working in a volume of readings on non-classical logics.

 Zvonko Díaz has a B. A. in Philosophy (University of Basque Country, 2012) and a M. A. in Cognitive Science and Humanities: Language, Communication and Organization (ILCLI-University of the Basque Country, 2015).
-He is currently working on a PhD on the ontological structure of social obedience (focusing in the conceptual analysis of institutions, obligations and collective acceptance) under the supervision of Professor Manuel Liz and Dr. Kepa Korta.
+He is nowadays working on a PhD on the ontological structure of social obedience (focusing in the conceptual analysis of institutions, obligations and collective acceptance) under the supervision of Professor Manuel Liz and Dr. Kepa Korta.
 His main interests range from social ontology, collective intentionality and (political) action, to practical reason and meta-ethics.
+He is currently a member of the research group on Language, Action, and Thought.

 Margarita Díaz has a B.A. in Philosophy (University of Seville, 2014) and an Inter-University Master in Logic and Philosophy of Science (University of Granada, 2016; module of Philosophy of Mind and Language).
-She is actually working on a PhD on Aesthetic Realism under the supervision of Dra.
+She is now working on a PhD on Aesthetic Realism under the supervision of Dra.
 María de Ponte Azkarate and Dr. Fernando García Murga.
 The main research objective is to defend aesthetic realism through the analysis of aesthetics judgments.
+She is currently a member of the research group on Language, Action, and Thought.

 Enetz Ezenarro teaches mathematics' education at the Teacher Education School in Vitoria-Gasteiz (University of the Basque Country).
 He obtained his PhD in Philosophy at the University of the Basque Country with a dissertation about the main role that a general notion of function could play as an organizational principle of mathematics.
 This approach is called Structuralist Functionalism in the internal foundation of mathematics, and describes some relevant parts of mathematics as an evolutionary "graph" of functorially interacting structured fields.
 His present interests are focused on several questions related to the metamathematical analysis of this graph, mainly to elucidate the specific role which plays algebra in its configuration.
 His main areas of interest are foundations of mathematics, mathematical logic and mathematics' education.